-When choosing your dates to visit New York, you might want to take into consideration these public holidays.
+When choosing your dates to visit New York, you might want to take into consideration these public or bank holidays.

 On these dates, some major attractions in NYC might be closed or have reduced hours.

 On the other hand, some of these holidays make the city extra fun, offering special events and festivities like Christmas, New Year’s Eve, Thanksgiving, and the Fourth of July!

 Here is a list of holidays as well as links to related posts.

 Martin Luther King Jr. Day: Third Monday in January

 President’s Day: Third Monday of February

 Juneteenth: June 19